Semi-local string comparison: algorithmic techniques and applications: Edit distance matching

-We now give a new algorithm for the window-substring LCS problem (and therefore also for the window-window LCS problem as a special case).
-Our algorithm provides a further substantial improvement on the above approach, and matches the asymptotic running time of both the Hamming-scored dot plot and the Smith--Waterman--Gotoh methods.
+We now give an algorithm for the window-substring (and window-window) LCS problem that improves substantially on the above approach, and matches the asymptotic running time of both the Hamming-scored dot plot and the Smith--Waterman--Gotoh methods.

 Note that the asymptotic running time of \algref{alg-window-lcs} is independent of the window length $w$.